dakom/ibc-chat/README.md

    - Nois
       - clone [https://github.com/noislabs/noisd](https://github.com/noislabs/noisd)
       - `docker build -t local-nois .`

+Once you have the docker images, you can use the [Gui Tools](#gui-tools) or the following commands manually:

-2. Create containers for chains: `task chains-create`
+1. Create containers for chains: `task chains-create` (or use the [Gui Tools](#gui-tools))
-3. Start chains: `task chains-start`
+2. Start chains: `task chains-start`

-Then you can stop and start the local chains as-needed with `task chains-stop` / `task chains-start`
+3. Stop chains: `task chains-stop`

 Debugging individual chains by shell can be done via `task chain-sh-[neutron | kujira | stargaze | nois]`.

+## Gui tools

+### WORK-IN-PROGRESS, NOT READY YET!!!

+Throughout this Readme you'll see Taskfile commands to do things like deploy contracts, create relayer channels, start/stop local chains, etc.

+This works perfectly, and it's needed for CI flows - but it can be a little daunting to know which task to run, get the status, and let's face it - it's more fun to press buttons sometimes :)

+The Gui tools can started via `task gui-tools-dev`, and everything can be managed from there.

-## Easy setup
+## Manual setup

 If targeting locally, make sure you've started the local chains (see `Local Chains` above)